CGFixIT/CGFixIT/README.md

 Projects across backup & DR, security and detection tooling, local LLM/RAG, and Windows automation.
 They're grouped into clusters below.
 A few reuse each other across cluster lines — for example, the YARA rules that scan restore points also feed the prompt-injection filter in the RAG agent.

-[Interactive domain map](https://mail.cgfixit.com/Export/z/knowledge-map/) — the diagram below is a static version of the same map.

 ```
            Security / Detection
                YARA rules · PS1 scanner